jasraj/q-doc/README.md

    * All comments within functions will be *ignored*.
 2. All q-doc comment lines should be start with a single forward slash ("/").
 3. A description of the function must be the first part of the comment body.
 It can span 1 or more lines
-4. The tags below are supported by the parser.
+4. The block-level tags below are supported by the parser.
 All are optional.
    * `@param` : Describes the function's input parameters
    * `@return` : Describes the function's return value (alias: `@returns`)
    * `@throws` : Describes each exception that can be thrown by the function (alias: `@exception`)
    * `@see` : Provides references to other functions that are used within the function
    * `@deprecated` : Describes a deprecated feature
-5. Each tag expects a certain set of information to parse correctly.
+5. Each block-level tag expects a certain set of information to parse correctly.
    * `/  @param paramName (paramType) Param description `
    * `/  @return (returnType) Return description `
    * `/  @throws ExceptionName Exception description `
    * `/  @see Reference `
    * `/  @deprecated Deprecation description `
 6. Both `paramType` and `returnType` can support multiple types by separating with `|`
+7. The inline tags below are supported by the parser.
+   * `{@code ...}` : Format a one-liner as code (alias: `<code>...</code>`)
+   * `q) ...` : Must occur at beginning of a comment line.
+Format till the end of line as q code
+   * `k) ...` : Must occur at beginning of a comment line.
+Format till the end of line as k code
-7. Function and tag descriptions can contain simple HTML contents.
+8. Function and tag descriptions can contain simple HTML contents.
-8. Currently a description for a tag must remain on the same line as the tag.
+9. Currently a description for a tag must remain on the same line as the tag.
 Multi-line descriptions for tags are not supported at this time.

 #### Examples